Yarkant County: Later history

 There is very little information on Yarkant's history for many centuries, apart from a couple of brief references in Tang dynasty (618-907) histories and it appears to have been of less note than the oasis of Kharghalik (see Yecheng and Yecheng County) to its south.

-It was possibly captured by the Muslims soon after they subdued Kashgar in the early 10/11th century.

 The area became the main base in the region for Chagatai Khan (died 1241), who inherited Kashgaria (and also much of the land between the Oxus (Amu Darya) and Jaxartes (Syr Darya) rivers) after his father, Genghis Khan, died in 1227.

 Marco Polo described Yarkant in 1273, but said only that this "province" (of Kublai Khan's nephew, Kaidu, d.
 1301) was, "five days' journey in extent.
 The inhabitants follow the law of Mahomet, and there are also some Nestorian Christians.
 They are subject to the Great Khan's nephew.
 It is amply stocked with the means of life, especially cotton."

 At the end of the 16th century Yarkant was incorporated into the Khanate of Kashgar and became its capital.
 The Jesuit Benedict Göez, who sought a route from the Mughal Empire to Cathay (which, according to his superiors, may or may not have been the same place as China), arrived in Yarkant with a caravan from Kabul in late 1603.
 He remained there for about a year, making a short trip to Khotan during that time.
 He reported: